EricKColl/ErickColl/README.md

 ## 📌 Featured Projects
 - JobConnect – Frontend project built with HTML, CSS, Bootstrap and JavaScript
+- Online Store – Collaborative Java project developed as part of a team
 - More projects coming soon...